You are here

 Apple Maggot Forecast

 Apple maggot larvae cause damage to ripening fruit.
 If left untreated, these pest insects can spread across the entire tree.
 These insects primarily affect apple trees, but can also impact plum, apricot, pear, cherry and hawthorn trees.
-In southern states, the window for treating trees for this pest is now approaching.

 Pheno Forecast maps show when management actions should be taken for key pest species.
 These maps are updated daily and are available 6 days in the future.